 Survey Freedom claims to be a legit paid survey site with surveys that pay up to $40 for your opinions, but the truth is Survey Freedom has no surveys.

 Instead, the anonymous Survey Freedom owner takes your details before referring you to third-party survey sites so they can earn a commission every time you sign up through their links.

 This is what's commonly known as an aggregate site and we've investigated our fair share of them here on the blog, including:

-Joining a survey site ‘middleman’ like this doesn’t help you in the least because all you’re given is a list of survey sites you could easily find and sign up for yourself.
+Joining a survey site ‘middleman' like this doesn't help you in the least because all you're given is a list of survey sites you could easily find and sign up to yourself.